-Based on the amount their governments are spending on debt payments which leave the country, the Jubilee Debt Campaign estimates that people in 27 countries are currently living in debt crisis, up from 22 when the figures were last calculated in 2015.
+Based on the amount their governments are spending on debt payments which leave the country, the Jubilee Debt Campaign estimates that people in 31 countries are currently living in debt crisis, up from 27 in 2017, and 22 in 2015.
 This includes:

 - Impoverished countries which have been hit by the fall in global commodity prices, including Ghana, Lao PDR, Mongolia and Mozambique;

 - Eurozone countries such as Greece, Ireland and Portugal; and

 - Countries in the global south which have been in debt crisis for many years, having never qualified for previous debt relief schemes, including Jamaica, Pakistan, Sri Lanka and Tunisia.

 Debt crises can be caused by debts owed by the government or private sector (companies and households), or both.
 Jubilee Debt Campaign estimates that 27 countries are at risk of a public or private debt crisis, a further 20 at risk of a public debt crisis, and 35 a private debt crisis.
 In total this is 82 countries, up from 79 in 2017, and 71 in 2015.
 The 2015 evaluation concluded that Bhutan, Ghana, Lao PDR, Mongolia and Mozambique were countries at high risk of debt crisis, which have now moved into the ‘in debt crisis’ category.

 Here are case studies you can read about six countries: